Cryptocurrency

-Security Token Offering (STO) — Proceeds Classified as Equity
+How to Record Security Token Offering Proceeds as Equity When Tokens Represent Ownership Interests

-Recording proceeds from a Security Token Offering where the tokens represent equity interests in the company — classified as equity (not revenue or liability) under IAS 32.
+Recording proceeds from a Security Token Offering where the tokens represent equity interests in the company — classified as equity under IAS 32.

 💡 Accountant's Note

-A security token that represents ownership in the issuing company (profit participation, residual interest, voting rights) is an equity instrument under IAS 32 — it meets the definition of an equity instrument: a contract that evidences a residual interest in the assets after deducting all liabilities.
+A security token that represents ownership in the issuing company (profit participation, residual interest, voting rights) is an equity instrument under IAS 32.
 Proceeds from issuing equity security tokens go to equity — NOT to deferred revenue (as a utility token would).
-The distinction between utility tokens (IFRS 15 deferred revenue) and security tokens (IAS 32 equity) is the most critical classification judgment in crypto accounting, with major P&L and balance sheet implications.
+The distinction between utility tokens (IFRS 15 deferred revenue) and security tokens (IAS 32 equity) is the most critical classification judgment in crypto accounting.

 Practitioner & Systems Framework